 When equations are solved in MRI.COM, the temporal variations of physical quantities are calculated as a budget of their fluxes through the boundaries of the U-cells or T-cells (finite volume method).
 For this method, it is necessary to know the area and volume of the grid cells.
-These are numerically calculated for generalized orthogonal coordinate grids and analytically for geographic coordinate grids.
+These are numerically calculated for generalized orthogonal coordinate grids (Sec.
+3.4.1), though they are analytically calculated if polar coordinate is chosen by user (Sec.
+3.4.2).
+The outline of the lengths and areas calculated in this section is shown in the figure 3.5.
+Note that variable names in the program may be used even in the manual.